PARK GÜELL’S HISTORY AND MANAGEMENT

 PARK GÜELL: HARMONY WITH LOCAL RESIDENTS

 Park Güell’s challenge is to strike a balance between tourist activities and social uses, above all so that residents from the Park's surrounding neighbourhoods can enjoy it in peace and quiet.
-Two time slots have been adapted for that very purpose, one called “Bon dia Barcelona” and the other “Bon vespre Barcelona” during which local residents and anyone who is registered with Gaudir Més can enjoy free, unrestricted access when the Park is open but CLOSED to tourists.
+Two time slots have been adapted for that very purpose, one called “Bon dia Barcelona” and the other “Bon vespre Barcelona” during which local residents and anyone who is registered with Gaudir Més can enjoy free, unrestricted access when the Park is open.

 The aim is to facilitate Barcelona’s re-connection with Park Güell.